3.12 Ethical Access

 2.0 Policy

-It is the policy of the Organization that obtainment of information about a potential subject, and approach to the potential subject, must occur in a manner that respects the privacy of that person.
+- 2.1 Identification of potential subjects, and approach to potential subjects to obtain consent, must occur in a manner that respects the privacy of that person.

 3.0 Ethical Access for Recruitment of Subjects